AI-generated child sexual abuse images could flood the internet. A watchdog is calling for action

 “They’re taking existing real content and using that to create new content of these victims,” he said.
 “That is just incredibly shocking.”

-Sexton said his charity organization, which is focused on combating online child sexual abuse, first began fielding reports about abusive AI-generated imagery earlier this year.
+Sexton said his charity organization, which is focused on combating online child sexual abuse and working with others to remove it, first began fielding reports about abusive AI-generated imagery earlier this year.
 That led to an investigation into forums on the so-called dark web, a part of the internet hosted within an encrypted network and accessible only through tools that provide anonymity.

 What IWF analysts found were abusers sharing tips and marveling about how easy it was to turn their home computers into factories for generating sexually explicit images of children of all ages.
 Some are also trading and attempting to profit off such images that appear increasingly lifelike.